apache/dolphinscheduler-website/docs/en-us/developer_guide/architecture-design.md

 - The core design of decentralized design is that there is no "manager" that is different from other nodes in the entire distributed system, so there is no single point of failure problem.
 However, since there is no "manager" node, each node needs to communicate with other nodes to get the necessary machine information, and the unreliable line of distributed system communication greatly increases the difficulty of implementing the above functions.
 - In fact, truly decentralized distributed systems are rare.
 Instead, dynamic centralized distributed systems are constantly emerging.
 Under this architecture, the managers in the cluster are dynamically selected, rather than preset, and when the cluster fails, the nodes of the cluster will spontaneously hold "meetings" to elect new "managers".
 Go to preside over the work.
 The most typical case is the Etcd implemented in ZooKeeper and Go.

-- Decentralization of EasyScheduler is the registration of Master/Worker to ZooKeeper.
+- Decentralization of DolphinScheduler is the registration of Master/Worker to ZooKeeper.
 The Master Cluster and the Worker Cluster are not centered, and the Zookeeper distributed lock is used to elect one Master or Worker as the “manager” to perform the task.

 #####  二、Distributed lock practice

-EasyScheduler uses ZooKeeper distributed locks to implement only one Master to execute the Scheduler at the same time, or only one Worker to perform task submission.
+DolphinScheduler uses ZooKeeper distributed locks to implement only one Master to execute the Scheduler at the same time, or only one Worker to perform task submission.

 1. The core process algorithm for obtaining distributed locks is as follows